PhracturedBlue/blaine_backup/README.md

   10. Repeat from step 5

 With the above process, at any given time, the maximum amount of data lost is the 1-week difference between DiskC and DiskC'

+## Performance
+Blaine Backup is slow.
+PAR2 calculation is very CPU intensive, and using disk-encryption also slows the process down.
+That said, Blaine uses several methods to improve performance as much as possible:
+  * Use gocryptfs vs securefs (or encfs) for more CPU efficient encryption
+  * Use parpar instaed of par2cmdline For 2-3x performance improvement in PAR2 calculation
+  * Use parallel par2 runs to improve throughput for small files

 ## Encryption
 Blaine Backup can use encryption to secure offline disks.
 SecureFS is the only tested encryption system, though any system